 - Don’t worry if the squash skin cracks open slightly.
 When cooled cut the squash in half and then remove the seeds with a spoon.
 Then use a fork to scrape out the noodle like strands into a bowl.

 That’s it!
-If you would like to see a variety of ways to cook this delectable vegetable, check out this post I found listing 50 ways to cook spaghetti squash: http://aggieskitchen.com/50-ways-to-cook-spaghetti-squash/.
+For a super simple delicious recipe using spaghetti squash, check out this Toasted Corn & Spaghetti Squash dish.
+If you would like to see other ways to cook this delectable vegetable, check out this post I found listing 50 ways to cook spaghetti squash: http://aggieskitchen.com/50-ways-to-cook-spaghetti-squash/.
 Like other hard shelled squashes, you can bake it, grill it, roast it, stuff it, and even throw it in the slow cooker.
 Have fun experimenting!